adorsys/keycloak-ssi-deployment/docs/CLI_GUIDE.md

 The CLI uses a configuration system based on shell environment variables for better organization and maintainability.
 Configuration is managed through `config.yaml` in the project root.

-### Configuration Structure

-The `config.yaml` file contains all configuration settings with preserved comments from the original `.env` file.

 ### Override Mechanisms

 The system supports multiple levels of configuration overrides: